-- For Betty, this means that if the seller receives an offer for $380,000, then her offer automatically escalates to $381,000; if the seller receives an offer for $383,000, then her offer automatically escalates to the maximum $384,000
+- For the buyer, this means if the seller receives an offer for $380,000, the offer will automatically escalate to $381,000; if the seller receives an offer for $383,000, the offer automatically escalates to the maximum of $384,000

 As a strategy, the escalation clause can work against either or both the buyer and seller.
-For the seller, the clause can prevent buyers from out bidding each other, which may cause the seller to give up a higher price than could be achieved by negotiating multiple offers against each other.
+For the seller, the clause can prevent buyers from out-bidding each other, which may cause the seller to give up a higher price than could be achieved by negotiating multiple offers against each other.
 Also, when subsequent offerors are aware an offer with an escalation clause is already in front of the seller, they may refuse to offer, leaving the seller with just the one original offer.

-When representing a buyer, consider including a provision in the clause that the seller has to provide you with proof of the existence of the offer that triggered the escalation clause, and that the offer has to be from a bona fide buyer.
+When representing a buyer, consider including a provision in the clause that the seller has to provide you with proof of the existence of the offer that triggered the escalation clause and that the offer has to be from a bona fide buyer.
 Never take it on face value for your client that just because a seller’s broker says there is a higher offer that it does, in fact, exist.
 However, this verification of a subsequent buyer’s bone fides can prove problematic.
-For example, what should happen if the seller receives another and higher offer from a third buyer while verifying the legitimacy of the offer that triggered the first escalation, or if the buyer and seller disagree on the legitimacy of the triggering offer?
+For example, what should happen if the seller receives another and higher offer from a third buyer while verifying the offer’s legitimacy that triggered the first escalation, or if the buyer and seller disagree on the legitimacy of the triggering offer?

 A good clause will also address whether any offer triggering the escalation clause is based on gross or net offering price.
-For example, an offer of $5,000 more that is paying $5,000 in buyer closing costs is the same net price for an offer of $5,000 less that is not paying any buyer costs.
-Before accepting an offer with an escalation clause, find out if the offering buyer is the best-qualified buyer for the property, ask how many other properties the buyer has offered on, and engage the agent in making sure you both understand the meaning and intent of the clause as it is written.
-And verify that the buyer is advised of its consequences and that they are qualified and prepared to buy the property at the fully escalated price.
+For example, an offer of $5,000 more and is paying $5,000 in buyer closing costs is the same net price for an offer of $5,000 less that is not paying any buyer costs.
+Before accepting an offer with an escalation clause, find out if the offering buyer is the best-qualified buyer for the property, ask how many other properties the buyer has offered on, and engage the agent to make sure you both understand the meaning and intent of the clause as it is written.
+Also, verify that the buyer is advised of its consequences and that they are qualified and prepared to buy the property at the fully escalated price.

 Not every seller or seller’s broker will want to use this clause.
 For some, it will be best to keep things simple by using the standard offer and counter-offer negotiations to end up at a set price and feel more confident that the buyer won’t have remorse and walk away or try to renegotiate during their due diligence period because their offer ended up at the fully escalated price.
-To fix the price, it might be better for the seller to counter offer the escalating offer at the onset with the fully escalated price so that everyone knows and agrees on the final price.
+To fix the price, it might be better for the seller to counter-offer the escalating offer at the onset with the fully escalated price so that everyone knows and agrees on the final price.

 Here’s a sample clause, not written by a lawyer, and certainly not suitable for every circumstance.
 The clause is included here only to give an idea of how many things should be considered and how a basic clause can be adapted or negotiated for a specific circumstance.
 Publication of this clause by OnlineEd does not constitute a recommendation or endorsement, and you are cautioned to check with legal counsel or your office manager before using this or any escalation clause.

-“Purchase price to be $500 above any other bone fide offer, net of any Seller concessions, up to a maximum of $3,000 above.
+“Purchase price to be $500 above any other bona fide offer, net of any Seller concessions, up to a maximum of $3,000 above.
 Buyer and Seller agree this is the binding purchase contract for the property and that the presence of this clause that may adjust the purchase price does not constitute an agreement to enter into another agreement at a final determined price at a later date, that this clause does not defeat the existence of a contract, and that the final price is to be determined according to the terms of this purchase contract.